 This all minimalist lifestyle concept is about living by the principles of Aparigraha which is deeply rooted in the Indian way of living.
 The more stuff we see around us is making us running after possessing the more.
 But in the process, we give up the precious time of human life.

 More stuff needs more money and more money needs more of our time which unfortunately is limited.
 Aren’t we spending our precious human life after our insatiable desire to own and possess more?
 Many of our possessions are mostly unwanted.

 We all believe material possessions, give us happiness, but in reality, material possessions give us a headache.
 (Pause and think)

 The benefit of Minimalism as described by the author of the book The more of less are:

 Low possessions and more time will make us awake to the spiritual side of the self.
 The whole or major part of our active human life is lost in earning money and possessing possessions.
 By the time we realise the purpose of human life was not to earn money, till we die or become incompetent and aged, we have lived most of our lives.

 This Aparigraha or Minimalist way of life is the only way to live in this otherwise noisy race we all are participating by chance or by choice.

-Before the New Year 2017 begins, make a plan to throw away /give up all the unwanted material possessions we have hoarded for years. & make a New Year resolution to live a life of a Minimalist (Practice Aparigraha) to the extent possible.
+This is our 2017 resolution so start action to throw away /give away/ give up all the unwanted material possessions we have hoarded for years. & make a beginning of a new life of a Minimalist (Practice Aparigraha) to the extent possible.
 This is going to be a life-changing resolution.